Private Pensions and IHT

 The Lifetime Allowance (LTA)

 You will need to pay tax if the total value of your pension benefits exceeds this LTA.
 Any excess taken as a lump sum is taxed at 55%.
 Regular withdrawals may be subject to income tax charges of 25%.
-Even though the pension fund will sit outside of your estate and not be subjected to IHT, your own retirement income will be taxable at the prevailing personal income tax rates of 20, 40, or 45% with any excess withdrawals taxed at an additional rate of 55%.
+Even though the pension fund will sit outside your estate and not be subjected to IHT, your retirement income will be taxable at the prevailing personal income tax rates of 20, 40, or 45%, with any excess withdrawals taxed at an additional rate of 55%.

 IHT and the rest of your estate